Conditional Expressions

 OR Condition

 It combines two or more simple conditions using OR.
-The truth value is true when either or both conditions are true.
+The truth value is true when atleast one condition is true.
 Example -

 IF (WS-A > WS-B) OR (WS-C < WS-D)